wardwouts/koreader-syncthing/README.md

 - Syncthing binaries are included in the repository from the [official releases](https://syncthing.net/downloads/)
-  - Using Linux ARM 32-bit binary
+  - Using Linux ARM 32-bit and AMD64 binary

 ## Limitations